How to Grow Tomatoes as Perennials?

 Utilizing Greenhouses and Grow Lights

 Greenhouses and grow lights are great tools for extending the growing season of tomato plants.
+A greenhouse provides a controlled environment that protects the plants from extreme weather conditions.

 You can also use grow lights to provide additional light to the plants during the winter season.
 This will help the plants continue to grow and produce fruits even when there is less sunlight.